laiyk5/stock-racetrack/docs/blog/posts/downloader.md

 # Difficulties of Implementing a Data Downloader

-## 1. The value of a data downloader

 HTTP based APIs (like Tushare and AKshare) are very convenient, but when it comes to stock research, backtesting or auto-trading, they have some fatal drawbacks:

 1. Network delay: the network delay would accumulate to an unacceptable level when the computation involves many queries.